zouantchaw/routing-nested-resources-lab-onl01-seng-ft-032320/README.md

 5. In the songs `index` action, if the `Artist` can't be found, redirect to the artists index and set a `flash[:alert]` of "Artist not found".
-6. In the artists index view, display the flash alert if it exists.
-7. In the songs `show` action, if the song can't be found for a given artist, redirect to the artist's songs index and set a `flash[:alert]` of "Song not found".
+6. In the songs `show` action, if the song can't be found for a given artist, redirect to the artist's songs index and set a `flash[:alert]` of "Song not found".
-8. In the songs index view, display the flash alert if it exists.
-9. Make sure all tests pass then party down!
+7. Make sure all tests pass then party down!

 ![Party Down](http://i.giphy.com/l41lNRz0uXPQLm0RG.gif)